 \subsubsection{Index-Mapped Gradient Scattering}

-Maintaining optimizer consistency during depth-sorted rendering typically requires physically reordering parameter buffers, which incurs heavy data movement and can misalign optimizer states.
-We resolve this by decoupling the \textit{sorted view} used for rendering/backprop from the \textit{canonical layout} used for parameter storage and optimizer moments.
-A GPU-based sort produces a permutation $\pi$ that maps each sorted index $i$ to its canonical index $\pi(i)$.
-The renderer and backward kernels operate on the sorted view, while gradients are scattered back to canonical buffers:
+Depth-sorted rendering permutes Gaussians, and physically reordering parameter buffers would incur heavy data movement and risk misaligning optimizer states.
+We therefore decouple the \emph{sorted view} (rendering/backprop) from the \emph{canonical layout} (parameters and optimizer moments).
+A GPU sort yields a permutation $\pi$ mapping sorted index $i$ to canonical index $\pi(i)$; kernels operate on the sorted view while gradients are scattered back as

-ensuring that Adam optimizer states (stored in canonical order) remain aligned with their respective parameters, without CPU intervention or redundant memory copies.
+with $g_i$ the gradient of the $i$-th sorted element, keeping Adam states aligned with their parameters without CPU intervention or redundant memory copies.